 First visit consultation and treatment (£48)

-At the first visit to either the Glasgow or Stirling clinics, Fiona will take a detailed case history, including information regarding your neck pain or back pain or other dysfunction and background details about your health history to screen for possible pathologies.
+At the first visit to the Glasgow clinic, Fiona will take a detailed case history, including information regarding your neck pain or back pain or other dysfunction and background details about your health history to screen for possible pathologies.
 Your posture and function will then be examined in various different positions – standing, sitting and/or lying down on the plinth.
 You may be asked to undress to your underwear for this part of the consultation (please bring shorts and/or sports bra to wear if you would feel more comfortable).

 Fiona will then discuss their findings and diagnosis with you and advise you of their suggested treatment plan before starting treatment.
 Treatments and treatment plans are always discussed with the patient beforehand to make sure that the patient remains informed and within their comfort zone.

 Once the treatment plan has been agreed with the patient, Fiona will start treating using the treatments already mentioned – a combination of gentle massage, stretching and joint articulation and mobilisation as appropriate.
 Mobilisation may involve the use of a technique called high velocity low amplitude thrust (HVT).
 The aim of this treatment is to improve range of movement in a joint and reduce muscular tension surrounding that joint.
 With the consent of the patient, dry-needling ('modern acupuncture') may also be used to release muscle tension by treating specific trigger points.
 This alleviates nerve tissue irritation by reducing the nerve impulse, or stimulating local blood supply where it may be naturally poor.
 Cranial Osteopathy may also be used as appropriate (click here for more information).